Simon, Bare Elements Productions Producer

 For totally unrelated reasons I moved to Australia in 2004.
 It was May 2008 when I attended a party in the Carringbush Room at the Retreat Hotel in Abbotsford.
 The lovely room and period feel inspired me to ‘dust off’ one of the favourite stories from the UK, A Dinner to Die For.
 I assembled a cast and an audience of friends and in August 2008 A Dinner to Die For played of the first time in Melbourne.
 It was meant to be a one-off and just for fun.
 The feedback was incredible and I was encouraged to continue and so one of the cast and I set up a small company to be a part of the 2009 Melbourne International Comedy Festival.
 To our relief we got great reviews and the rest, as they say, is history.
 Bare Elements Productions was born.

-This year we took part in our eighth Melbourne International Comedy Festival and now offer a wide range of private and corporate entertainment with our unique blend of dinner shows and hosted games.
+This year we took part in our ninth Melbourne International Comedy Festival and now offer a wide range of private and corporate entertainment with our unique blend of dinner shows and hosted games.
 In 2016 we began offering our shows and entertainment in Sydney.
-The Retreat Hotel remains our ‘ancestral home’ and A Dinner to Die For is still going strong.

 A big thank you to all our cast members, venue partners and guests, in both hemispheres, over the last 25 years and to all those we’ve yet to meet.